SurveyLens: A Discipline-Aware Benchmark for Automatic Survey Generation: SurveyLens

-Let $\mathcal{M}$ be the optimal set of one-to-one matched pairs $(s, g)$ between $\mathcal{S}_{c,t}$ and $\mathcal{G}_{c,t}$ determined by the Hungarian algorithm.
-To penalize repetitive hallucinations, we introduce a redundancy weight $\omega(s)$ for each generated entry based on its maximum internal similarity to other generated entries.
-The Precision ($P_{\text{RAMS}}$) and Recall ($R_{\text{RAMS}}$) are formulated as:
+\paragraph{Redundancy-Aware Alignment F1 (\raaf).} \raaf measures overall coverage and faithfulness while penalizing repetition.
+It enforces a strict one-to-one mapping $\mathcal{M}$ between $\mathcal{E}_{c,t}$ and $\mathcal{G}_{c,t}$ via the Hungarian algorithm on a thresholded similarity margin (full formulation in Appendix~\ref{app:rams_algo}).
+To target the \emph{paragraph bloat / information dumping} failure mode where systems pad content without adding coverage, \raaf further down-weights each generated entry by a redundancy weight $\omega(e)$ based on its maximum internal similarity to other generated entries.
+The Precision ($P$) and Recall ($R$) are formulated as: